Travel advice

 1. See Europe’s most beautiful rivers in a whole new light

-The mighty Rhine…the glorious Danube…the pretty Moselle…the picturesque Douro…the delightful Dutch and Belgian rivers…Saga’s Autumn cruises cover them all.
+The mighty Rhine…the glorious Danube…the pretty Main and Moselle…the picturesque Douro…the delightful Dutch and Belgian rivers…Saga’s autumn cruises cover them all.

-Simply bring along a few extra layers – a couple of jumpers, (it can be chilly exploring wine cellars); perhaps some thermal underwear; a raincoat; a warm hat and gloves - although there will still be warm, sunny days to enjoy in Autumn.
+Simply bring along a few extra layers – a couple of jumpers, (it can be chilly exploring wine cellars); perhaps a raincoat; a warm hat and gloves - although there should still be warm, sunny days to enjoy in autumn.

 3. Join us on fascinating excursions